 These securities are not registered with the U.S. Securities and Exchange Commission (“SEC”) or any state, nor is the IAdvisor 529 Plan or any of the IAdvisor 529 Plan Options registered as an investment company with the SEC or any state.

-If you are not an Iowa taxpayer, consider before investing whether your or the beneficiary’s home state offers a 529 plan with favorable state tax or other benefits that may only be available through investments in that state’s 529 plan and which are not available through investment in the IAdvisor 529 Plan.
+If you are not an Iowa taxpayer, consider before investing whether your or the beneficiary’s home state offers a 529 plan with favorable state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that may only be available through investments in that state’s 529 plan and which are not available through investment in the IAdvisor 529 Plan.

 Non-qualified withdrawals may be subject to federal and state taxes and an additional federal 10% tax.